negartarh/apiwrapper/README.md

 # Laravel Missed API Response Wrapper

-### Super fast, lightweight, standard and high customizable wrapper for Laravel API responses
+### Super fast, lightweight, standard, octane friendly, and high customizable wrapper for Laravel API responses
 Laravel Missed API Response Wrapper is a high-quality package that simplifies the creation and management of Laravel API responses.
-It is very fast, lightweight, and highly customizable.
+It is very fast, lightweight, octane-friendly and highly customizable.
 It allows you to easily classify all your API responses, such as those from validators, controllers, and others, with features like status, message, errors, and execution time, all done automatically.
 In addition, you can also add your own custom values to it, as easily as possible.
 ## Installation
 To install Laravel Missed API Response Wrapper, just run the following command:
 ```bash